qenta-cee/woocommerce-qcs/woocommerce-qenta-checkout-seamless/readme.txt

 - PCI DSS 3 SAQ A or SAQ A-EP compliant.
 - Easy to add new payment methods, additional features, languages and currencies, etc.
 - Web interface for managing payments (approvals, cancelations, credits, etc.).

+== Installation ==

+= Minimum Requirements =

+* PHP version 5.6 or greater is recommended
+* MySQL version 5.6 or greater is recommended
+* WordPress 4.4+
+* WooCommerce 3.0+

+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Execute `composer install` in the plugin directory.
+This should create a directory named vendor.
+3. Activate the plugin through the 'Plugins' screen in WordPress.